kaikai581/petals-to-the-metal/README.md

 |  No running processes found                                                 |
 +-----------------------------------------------------------------------------+
 ```
 In the top right corner, the CUDA Version listed is 10.1.
-Since CUDA toolkit is backward compatible, all PyTorch versions earlier than 10.1 would work.
+Since CUDA toolkit is backward compatible, <span style="color:green">all PyTorch versions earlier than 10.1 would work</span>.
 Therefore, I would install cudatoolkit 10.1 as an example.
 Look up the correct command on the [PyTorch front page](https://pytorch.org/).
 ```
-$ conda install pytorch==1.6.0 torchvision==0.7.0 cudatoolkit=10.1 -c pytorch
+$ conda install pytorch torchvision cudatoolkit=10.1 -c pytorch
 ```
 Finally, it's time to install e2cnn into the current environment.
 ```